reumandc/InteractingMoranEffects/README.md

 ## How to compile

 If you want to run the unit tests of the function used, make your R working directory equal to the Code directory of the repository and run `testthat::test_dir(".")`.
 This should take less than 1 minute.
+You may have to install and R version or some R packages that you don't have to get these tests to pass.
+Keep in mind these tests were run when the paper was written, with versions R and R studio and R packages which were current around then (see below), so no guarantees if a lot of time has passed since then.
+You can always run the code on the (now) old version of R and the packages and it should work then, but you'll have to set that up yourself.

 To run the codes that reproduce the analyses of the paper, make your R working directory equal to the `Code` directory of the repository and run `source("main.R")`.
-If all dependencies are in place, this will pull data from the `Data` directory and create results and then put them in the `Results` directory.
-All results are regenerated except Fig. 3, which was produced separately by Max Castorani on his machine, based on data exported by the script `Kelp_AnalysisStep_MakeMapFigDat.R` which is invoked by `main.R`.
+If all dependencies are in place (see below), this will pull data from the `Data` directory and create results and then put them in the `Results` directory.
+All results are regenerated except Fig. 3, which was produced separately by Max
+Castorani on his machine, based on data exported by the script `Kelp_AnalysisStep_MakeMapFigDat.R` which is invoked by `main.R`.
 It was not considered necessary to embed Max's scripts into this workflow because Fig. 3 is purely descriptive, intended solely to introduce the kelp system; main results are not based on Fig. 3.
 The run will take some time the first time around because of use of the `checkpoint` package (see below).
 Subsequent runs (if any) should be faster because `checkpoint` will already have installed all the necessary R packages.

 To recompile the main text and supporting information of the paper, knit the Latex/Sweave files `Paper.Rnw` and `SupMat.Rnw`, which are in the `Paper` directory.
 These files will import results from the `Results` directory and will create two pdfs in the `Paper` directory.
 You may have to do several knits, alternating between the two files, to get all the links to work.

 ## Dependencies